dcbaker/cython/docs/src/userguide/memoryviews.rst

 Indexing
 --------

-In Cython, index access on memory views is automatically translated into memory addresses.
+In Cython0, index access on memory views is automatically translated into memory addresses.
 The following code requests a two-dimensional memory view of C ``int`` typed items and indexes into it::